Doubly Linked List in Python

 Sequences compare lexicographically using comparison of corresponding elements, whereby reflexivity of the elements is enforced.

-We should use the identity comparison, is
+We should use the identity comparison, is or compare the value of id as

 described above, see the